Sepidehri/task-terminator/README.md

 Task Terminator is a task management system designed to streamline the process of managing tasks.
 This application allows users to create an account, add tasks, set deadlines, mark tasks as complete, and much more.

 Development Environment

 For the best experience in developing and maintaining Task Terminator, we recommend using a powerful Integrated Development Environment (IDE) that supports JavaScript and Node.js development.
 These environments provide useful features such as code completion, debugging tools, and extensions to enhance productivity.
-We recommend using Visual Studio as the Integrated Development Environment (IDE) for developing and maintaining Task Terminator.
+We recommend using Visual Studio as IDE for developing and maintaining Task Terminator.

 Installation

 Prerequisites
 Visual Studio or another IDE that supports JavaScript and Node.js development Node.js and npm installed